norman/friendly_id/Guide.md

 ## FriendlyId Strings

-FriendlyId comes with {FriendlyId::SlugString excellent support for Unicode strings}.
-When using slugs, FriendlyId will automatically modify the slug text to make it more suitable for use in a URL:
+FriendlyId uses the [Babosa](http://github.com/norman/babosa) library for generating slug strings.
+When using slugs, FriendlyId/Babosa will automatically modify the slug text to make it more suitable for use in a URL:

     class City < ActiveRecord::Base
       has_friendly_id :name, :use_slug => true